 M.J. worked in the hospitality industry for more than 25 years prior to joining the RTC.
 She most recently served as Vice President for the Hard Rock Hotel & Casino where for more than a decade she oversaw a culturally diverse staff of approximately 750 employees and was responsible for managing a multi-million dollar annual budget including capital project expansions.

 An active community philanthropist, M.J. currently serves as the board chair for the Henderson District Public Library Board of Trustees and, in 2012, was appointed to serve on the City of Henderson Commission on Cultural Arts & Tourism.
-In late 2012, she was appointed as treasurer of the Sojourn Foundation’s Board of Directors working to prevent the abuse and sexual exploitation of children, and is a past participant on the University of Nevada, Las Vegas Parents Advisory Council.
-She is also a Leadership Henderson graduate, to which she currently serves on its steering committee as well as stays actively involved in her class project, the Henderson High School Leadership program.
+In late 2012, she joined the Sojourn Foundation’s Board of Directors and is currently the vice-chair, working to prevent the abuse and sexual exploitation of children.
+In 2013 MJ joined the Henderson Chamber of Commerce Foundation Board and, most recently, joined the Hope for Prisoners Board of Directors, an organization dedicated to empowering men, women and young adults to transition from the judicial system and successfully reenter and effectively function in our community.
+She is also a Leadership Henderson graduate, involved in developing her class project, the Henderson High School Leadership program.
 M.J. has been recognized as the 2010 “Safe Communities Angel of the Year” by the Safe Community Partnership program and recently recognized by the Henderson Development Association and the City of Henderson as the 2013 O’Callaghan Public Sector Person of the Year for transportation enhancements and partnerships that support economic development in Henderson.

 M.J. holds a Bachelor of Science degree in Hotel Administration from UNLV.

 M.J. and her husband, Rich, have one son.